kirill31337/deepseek-assistant/README.md

 ## Features

-- Real-time code analysis
 - Context-aware suggestions
-- Streaming responses
+- Streaming responses(CoT and final answer)
 - Syntax highlighting
-- Quick code actions
-- Multi-language support

 ## Installation

 1. Install extension from VS Code Marketplace
 2. Add your DeepSeek API key to settings
-3. Open chat with `Ctrl+Shift+P` → "Open DeepSeek Assistant"
+   (exactly DeepSeek API key, not OpenAi)

 ## Configuration

-Set your API key in:
+Working only with latest DeepSeek model "deepseek-reasoner" and only with DeepSeek API key.